kubernetes/website/docs/user-guide/logging/overview.md

 ![Exposing logs directly from the application](/images/docs/user-guide/logging/logging-from-application.png)

-You can implement cluster-level logging by exposing or pushing logs directly from every application itself; however, the implementation for such a logging mechanism is outside the scope of Kubernetes.
+You can implement cluster-level logging by exposing or pushing logs directly from every application; however, the implementation for such a logging mechanism s outside the scope of Kubernetes.